JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/01_The_main_method.md

 No `main` method found.
 ```

-A `dart` program is only valid if it contains a `main` method. and the `main` method is the entry point of your program.
+A `dart` program is only valid if it contains a `main` method, which is the entry point of your program.

-So let's define it:
+Let's define the main method:

 ```dart
 void main() {